A Complete Logic for Database Abstract State Machines: Introduction

 \section{Introduction}

-Database transformations comprise algorithms for queries and updates, the two fundamental types of computations in databases capturing the capability to retrieve and update data.
-In database theory the integration of queries and updates has always been a challenging research problem~\cite{Abiteboul:1988}.
-The rising trend of new application areas such as service-oriented architectures and NoSQL database solutions has further increased the importance of this problem since these new application areas are increasingly complicated and their data is more schema-less, heterogeneous, redundant, inconsistent and frequently modified, from which arises the need for specifying and verifying queries and updates in a unified manner.
-To address these challenges, a theoretical framework for database transformations is required.
+Queries and updates are two basic types of computations in databases, which capture the capability to retrieve and update data, respectively.
+In database theory, database transformations refer to transforming database instances into other database instances, including both queries and updates.
+More formally, a database transformation was defined as a binary relation on database instances over an input schema and database instances over an output schema which must satisfy the four criteria: well-typedness, effective computability, genericity and functionality \cite{AbiteboulIQL89,AbiteboulDatalogExtension}.

-In most of the database theory literature database transformations are defined as binary relations on database instances over an input schema and database instances over an output schema which should satisfy certain criteria, e.g., well-typedness, effective computability, genericity and functionality as discussed in \cite{AbiteboulIQL89,AbiteboulDatalogExtension}.
-Previous investigations into database transformations have yielded meaningful findings in the case of queries, e.g., computable queries \cite{ChandraCompleteness}, determinate transformations \cite{AbiteboulIQL89}, semi-deterministic transformations \cite{VandenBusscheSemideterminism}, constructive transformations \cite{VandenBusscheThesis,VandenBusscheCompleteness}, etc. Unfortunately, extending these results to updates is by no means straightforward.
-The authors of \cite{VandenBusscheNondeterministic} stated that queries and updates may have some fundamental distinctions and the question of whether there exists a theoretical framework unifying both queries and updates has since been open.
+In the past 50 years, a main research topic of database transformations was to characterise different subclasses of database transformations in terms of their logical or algebraical properties.
+Although prior studies have yielded fruitful results for queries, e.g., computable queries \cite{ChandraCompleteness}, determinate transformations \cite{AbiteboulIQL89}, semi-deterministic transformations \cite{VandenBusscheSemideterminism}, constructive transformations \cite{VandenBusscheThesis,VandenBusscheCompleteness}, etc., extending these results to updates is by no means straightforward.
+In \cite{VandenBusscheNondeterministic} {Van den Bussche} and {Van Gucht} conjectured that queries and updates may have some fundamental distinctions, and raised the question of whether there exists a theoretical framework that can unify both queries and updates.